Rail Freight vs Road Freight

 Rail freight moves goods by train across the UK rail network.
 Operated by companies like DB Cargo UK and Freightliner, rail services handle bulk cargo—containers, pallets, vehicles, and heavy goods—between major rail terminals and ports.
 Rail freight is used for long-distance, high-volume movements (typically 20+ tonnes) where delivery windows are flexible and predictable.

 Rail terminals exist in major cities: London, Birmingham, Manchester, Leeds, Glasgow, and ports including Southampton, Felixstowe, and Liverpool.
 Goods must be collected to the terminal, loaded into rail wagons, transported, and then delivered from the destination terminal to the final address.
+The key advantage of rail is that once a full train or near-full consist departs a terminal, the per-tonne cost becomes highly attractive—particularly for movements exceeding 200 miles where fuel consumption and driver hours cease to be the primary cost drivers.

 What is Road Freight?